LachlanCourt/rainbowBot/README.md

 ### Local

 Local deployment can be setup as per the instructions specified at the start of this README.
 The OAuth token can either be stored in the config file or passed in as an environment variable.
+The bot will create a data file named `data.dat` in the current working directory and will also look for the config file here by default.
+It is not necessary or recommended to change the data file in any way.
+This behaviour can be modified using the command line arguments specified below.

 ### Cloud

 Cloud deployment is optimised for Heroku with an AWS S3 bucket for persistent storage.
 Ensure that all required environment variables are defined or else the bot may not work as expected.
 It is recommended that the PaperTrail addon is included with a Heroku deployment to help manage logs.

+The first time the bot is run, the `config.json` file will need to be uploaded to the S3 bucket manually.
+This requirement will be changing in a future update as you will soon be able to optionally start the bot without a config file.
+Subsequent updates to the config can be achieved by sending the command `addconfig` with the updated `config.json` file attached to the discord message.

+In addition to `config.json`, the bot will create a second data file in the bucket which it will maintain.
+It is not necessary or recommended to change this in any way.
+By default this file will be named `data.dat`.

 ## Environment Variable Reference